What Does Martin Lewis REALLY Think About Equity Release?

 He Recommends Choosing Equity Release Council Members

-Choose Equity Release Council (ERC) members for all of your equity release needs, Martin Lewis advises.6
+Martin Lewis recommends choosing Equity Release Council (ERC) members for all of your equity release needs.6

 He Suggests Getting Professional Equity Release Advice

-Get professional equity release advice from an independent financial advisor or mortgage broker before making any decisions.
+Martin Lewis suggests getting professional equity release advice from an independent financial adviser or mortgage broker before making any decisions.

-An ERC member who specialises in the whole equity release market will be able to provide you with unbiased and honest advice on the best product for your needs.
+An ERC member specialising in the equity release market can offer unbiased and honest advice on the best product for your needs.

-Professional equity release advisors can assess your individual circumstances, explain the options available to you, and guide you through the whole equity release process.
+Professional equity release advisers can assess your individual circumstances, explain your options, and guide you through the entire equity release process, ensuring you make informed decisions that align with your financial goals.

 He Warns of the Impact of Equity Release on Benefits

-Be aware of any impact of equity release on the benefits releasing cash from your home could have.
+Martin Lewis warns of the impact of equity release on the benefits releasing cash from your home could have.
 A sudden influx of a cash lump sum into your bank account could disqualify you from receiving means-tested benefits.7

 Your equity release advisor will determine the best way forward in this regard.